The Last Jedi

 It’s hard to describe the lead-up to the Phantom Menace to those who weren’t truly there, for those who hadn’t lived through the Great Drought.
 People famously camped out in huge lines.
 The franchise was suddenly everywhere.
 The nerd world was so sick with Star Wars fever, that we infected the entire world, an illness that society has yet to fully recover from.

-The stunned silence in that auditorium had a physical weight, as the audience quietly shuffled from the theatre and out into the hot Hollywood night.
-Sad nerds in large Jedi robes, their shoulders slumped, dragging their plastic lightsabers back to their Hyundais and their Pontiac Grand Ams, the profound disappointment clear on their faces as they tried to reconcile their admittedly lofty expectations with what they had just seen.
-Perhaps, we had all simply flown too high, and like Icarus, we fell.
+The stunned silence in that auditorium had a physical weight as the audience quietly shuffled from the theatre and out into the hot Hollywood night.
+Sad nerds in 3XL Jedi robes, their shoulders slumped, dragging their plastic lightsabers back to their Hyundais and their Pontiac Grand Ams, the profound disappointment clearly drawn on their faces as they tried to reconcile their admittedly lofty expectations with what they had just seen.
+Perhaps... perhaps we had all simply flown too high, and like Icarus, we fell.

 It was crushing.